xmtrinidad/DigitalOcean-Walkthrough/README.md

 Below, I will outline the steps for creating an SSH Key to use with Digital Ocean, but there is a much more comprehensive guide found on Digital Ocean:  [How to Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)

-Keep in mind, I am using Git Bash on a Windows machine so the command for generating an SSH key may not work using Windows PowerShell or CMD and file names may be different.
+Keep in mind, I am using Git Bash on a Windows machine so the command for generating an SSH key may not work using Windows PowerShell or CMD.

 1. Open Git Bash and enter the following command: ```ssh-keygen -t rsa```

 2. You will be prompted for a file location to save your key, by default the file will be saved at ```/c/Users/*YOUR NAME*/.ssh/``` (This may be a different location on your machine, view the message in your Terminal to get the exact file location)

 3. The next promp will ask for a passphrase.
 Enter a passphrase if you'd like or hit enter twice to continue without entering one.
 Your SSH Key has been created, navigate to the .ssh folder mentioned in the previous step and open the **id_rsa PUB file**.
-Select everything in the id_rsa.pub file and copy it.
+Select everything in this file and copy it.

     *Note that when creating an SSH key pair, two files will be created.
-One file will be id_rsa without a file extension and another file id_rsa with a **.PUB** extension.  **The id_rsa with a .PUB extension is your public key and the one you will use on Digital Ocean.**  The other id_rsa file is your private key and should be kept private.*
+One file will be id_rsa without a file extension and another file id_rsa with a **.PUB** extension.  **The id_rsa with a .PUB extension is your public key and the one you will use on DigitalOcean.**  The other id_rsa file is your private key and should be kept private.*

 4. Back on DigitalOcean in your Droplet configuration click the *New SSH Key* button.
 A box will appear for you to enter your public key and a name for your key.
 Paste the contents from your id_rsa.pub file that you copied and give your key a title, then press Create SSH Key